gergoh/Classical-Ciphers/README.md

 # Classical Ciphers
-The goal of this project is to build a Java package that can be used to try out several classical encryption methods.
+The goal of this project is to build a Java package (src/com/gergoh/encrypters/classical) that can be used to try out several classical encryption methods.
-Currently Main file is for running tests and building new ciphers into the encrypters.classical package.
+Currently src/com/gergoh/Main.java file is for running tests and building new ciphers into the encrypters.classical package.

 Current ciphers:
 - Caesar Cipher (encrypt / decrypt)